morimekta/providence/src/site/markdown/services.md

 }
 ```

-Note that the `PProcessor` interface extends the `PServiceCall` method, so the
+Note that the `PProcessor` interface extends `PServiceCallHandler`, so it is
-rather useless construct `IFace iface ? new Client(new Processor(new MyServiceImpl()))`
+possible but unhelpful to wrap an implementation in a Client/Processor pair,
-is a valid java.
-If you find yourself getting this construct for some reason:
+like `IFace iface = new Client(new Processor(new MyServiceImpl()));`, which is
-*try to get the implementation instance directly instead*.
+largely equivalent to just `Iface iface = new MyServiceImpl();`.

 ### Implicit Handling

 #### Service Interface

-The service is declare initially as a simple interface which mimics the service declaration
+The service is initially declared as a simple interface which mimics the service declaration
 from the thrift file, and then logic is added around that.
 E.g. the
 the `ApplicationException` and `IOException` exceptions are added in the
 `java` client implementations.

 ### Service calls

-Service calls is a way to handle a request and a response so that the actual
+Service calls are a way to handle a request and a response so that the actual
 code can work with a service as if it was "just an implementation" of the generated
 interface.
 The call is defined by a 'call type (id)', grouped as request or response.